Post-scarcity

 How do we get from here to there?

-In a sentence: by increasing the amount and quality of physical goods and information available openly until it makes no sense for anyone to rely on anything else.
+In a sentence: by increasing the amount and quality of physical goods (through automation) via freely available open-source channels, until it makes no sense for anyone to rely on anything else.

-Imagine a world where you can grow all your own food in a small greenhouse, in a largely automated system.
+Imagine a world where you can grow all your own food in a fully automated greenhouse.
 Your water falls freely from the sky or wells up from the earth and is filtered and cleaned automatically.
-Any time you want a new gizmo, you can find a design online and make it without difficulty.
-The kids have access to the best education ever conceived, for free.
-You have abundant free energy from the sky.
-What need have to you engage with the monetary economy?
+Any time you want a new device or product, you can find a design online, perhaps customise it, and fabricate it locally or have it delivered using an efficient automated delivery service.
+And your children have access to the best education ever conceived, for free and you have access to abundant free energy.
+What need will you have then to you engage with the monetary economy?

-3. The universal commons, being the store of information freely available on the Internet.
-Information is becoming more and more important — information-management is now the key determinant of success in food production and medical care — and digital manufacturing will make information the only non-trivial ingredient in physical goods.
-This trend towards information-rich activities is important because information is so often free and is agalmic, meaning that I can give it to you without diminishing my own supply.
-If information determines the production of other resources, and information is free, then all resources become free.
-In this way planetary abundance can come about.
-The key enabling factors are an effective means of turning Virtual designs into physical objects and universal access to information — and both of these are expected to improve by several orders of magnitude over the course of the next few decades.
+The universal commons 11px-Wikipedia_logo.jpg is the store of information freely available to mankind.
+It is all about information, and information-management is now the key determinant of success in food production and medical care — and digital fabrication will make information the only non-trivial ingredient in physical goods.
+This trend towards information-rich activities is important because sharing information is non zero-sum, meaning that I can give it to you without diminishing my own supply.
+If information determines the production of other resources, and that information is free along with abundant material and energy, then global abundance should be possible.
+Advanced digital fabrication and universal access to information are expected to improve by several orders of magnitude over the course of the next few decades...

 edit